Radical Hospitality – Can Altay

-The exhibition which opens friday evening takes ‘inhabiting infrastructures’ as a central narrative and uses ‘Ahali: a journal for setting a setting’, published since 2007 by Altay, to place the Virgolo within overarching themes and contexts.
+The exhibition takes ‘inhabiting infrastructures’ as a central narrative and uses ‘Ahali: a journal for setting a setting’, published since 2007 by Altay, to place the Virgolo within overarching themes and contexts.

 27/4/2015, 6 p.m., Capuchin garden, Bolzano

-Starting from some reflections we made together with Can Altay, the current artist in residence at ar/ge kunst and Lungomare, we would like to invite you to the first in a series of public readings and discussions that will happen in different places in the city, on topics like: “territorial claims”, “spatial imagination”, and “neoliberal urban politics”.
+Starting from some reflections we made together with Can Altay, we organized a series of public readings and discussions that happened in different places in the city, on topics like: “territorial claims”, “spatial imagination”, and “neoliberal urban politics”.

-At the first meeting we’ll read “The Rhizome” by Gilles Deleuze and Félix Guattari, available here.
+At the first meeting we read “The Rhizome” by Gilles Deleuze and Félix Guattari, available here.

-With this scope, we invite you to bring to the meeting one or more objects that you will use to share something that you feel like an urgency regarding the life in the city of Bolzano.
+With this scope, we invited the participants to bring to the meeting one or more objects that you can use to share something that you feel like an urgency regarding the life in the city of Bolzano.

 The text is dense and long, we recommend you to read especially pages 12 to 14.
-This section will be useful for us to re-read the city, and especially the areas around the train station, making use of the objects gathered and through possible drifts.
+This section is useful for us to re-read the city, and especially the areas around the train station, making use of the objects gathered and through possible drifts.